 Have a positive mindset

-Having a good attitude all of the time is nearly impossible, especially when you've been on your feet for an entire 10-hour shift.
+Having a good attitude all the time is nearly impossible, especially when you've been on your feet for an entire 10-hour shift.
 But the mind can be a powerful thing.
 When you expect to reach your goals instead of just hoping to do so, you're more likely to succeed.
-When you choose to get motivated, you are more likely to actually feel motivated.
+When you choose to get motivated, you are more likely to feel motivated.